 When Adobe transfers personal information from customers across national borders, we do so in compliance with applicable law.

-How does Adobe transfer your EU personal data?
+How does Adobe transfer your personal information?

 Adobe Privacy Shield certification

-Adobe Systems Incorporated (our U.S. company) has certified to the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the transfer of personal information from the European Union and European Economic Area (EEA) to the United States.
-Our certification does not apply to personal information collected in connection with Fotolia and Livefyre websites and apps.
-To learn more about the Privacy Shield program, or to view the certification for Adobe Systems Incorporated, please see https://www.privacyshield.gov/.
+Adobe Inc. (our U.S. company) has certified to the EU-U.S. and Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the transfer of personal information from the European Economic Area (EEA), the United Kingdom and Switzerland to the United States.
+Although the EU-U.S. and Swiss-U.S. Privacy Shield have been ruled invalid for the transfer of data, where personal information has already been transferred to the U.S. on the basis of the EU-U.S. or Swiss-U.S. Privacy Shield, we will continue to protect personal information from the EU, the United Kingdom and Switzerland according to the standards of the Privacy Shield and applicable EU law.
+To learn more about the Privacy Shield programme or to view the certification for Adobe Inc., please see https://www.privacyshield.gov/.

 With respect to personal information processed on behalf of our EEA, United Kingdom and Swiss business customers, under EU privacy laws, Adobe Systems Software Ireland Limited (Adobe Ireland) is generally considered a “data processor.”
 For example, an EEA business customer may use Adobe Sign to process documents containing names, email addresses and other personal information about its consumers.
 As part of Adobe providing services to the business customer, this personal information of consumers may be transferred by Adobe Ireland to Adobe U.S. under Standard Contractual Clauses, as described above.